 So I’m shifting focus back onto the real world: I went to another jam session, talked to some new people and may potentially join a new band.
 I attended my old band’s fundraiser.
 I’m getting back on the open mic circuit (I mean it this time).
 I signed up for a Habitat for Humanity build.
 I’m volunteering at my friend’s animal sanctuary next weekend.
 I’m scouring Meetup for new activities.
 Things are happening.

 Fortunately my escape room tickets did not go to waste.
-I had a do-over the following night with a friend visiting from New Zealand.
+I had a do-over the following night with a friend visiting from out of town.
 Second time was the charm for the Killer Countdown, and this time we were part of a group.
 Of course.
 And it wasn’t scary at all, nor did they lock the door or really chain us up (fire code regulations).
 Not to mention we were on camera the whole time.
 It was a hell of a lot of fun.

 Me: “I know we were supposed to go on a date a couple of months ago but then you said you couldn’t make it… I didn’t think you’d be interested in meeting me after that.”